High Society (musical): Act II

 After the party, Tracy is still drinking champagne, and she misbehaves, dancing with the staff and Mike.
 George is angry and embarrassed.
 Dinah hurries to Dexter's house, finding him packing for a trip.
 She calls him a coward and informs him that Tracy is drinking champagne, which he knows makes her wild.
 After many farcical comings and goings back at the estate, George reminds Tracy of their wedding the next day, warns her about her behavior and stomps away.
 Mike tells Tracy that George is not good enough for her.
 He kisses her, and she tipsily invites him to go skinny dipping in the pool.
 Dexter and Dinah return to witness other romantic entanglements unfolding between Seth and his wife and Uncle Willy and Liz, who really loves Mike.
 As soon as Tracy gets in the water, the champagne catches up with her, and Mike puts her innocently in her bed.

-In the morning, Tracy realizes that she was in the pool with Mike and, her memory hazy, fears that she made love to him, ruining her wedding and social standing.
+In the morning, Tracy realizes that she was in the pool with Mike and, her memory hazy, fears that she had sex with him, ruining her wedding and social standing.
 All works out in the end, however, with Tracy's parents reuniting, the blackmail threat quashed, Mike realizing that he is really in love with Liz, and Tracy reuniting with Dexter.
 Since the wedding is already scheduled and paid for, Dexter steps up and all ends happily.

 Productions

-Original Broadway
+Broadway

 High Society premiered at the American Conservatory Theater of San Francisco in an out-of-town tryout on September 4, 1997 and ran through October 5, 1997.
 The musical began previews on Broadway on March 31, 1998 and officially opened on April 27, 1998 at the St. James Theatre.
 High Society closed on August 30, 1998 after 144 performances.
 The musical was directed by Christopher Renshaw and choreographed by Lar Lubovitch, with assistance from director Des McAnuff and choreographer Wayne Cilento.
 The cast included Melissa Errico (Tracy Samantha Lord), Daniel McDonald (C.K.
 Dexter Haven), John McMartin (Uncle Willie), Stephen Bogardus (Mike Conner), Randy Graff (Liz Imbrie), Lisa Banes (Margaret Lord), Marc Kudisch (George Kittredge), a 12-year-old Anna Kendrick (Dinah Lord; Theatre World Award), and Daniel Gerroll (Seth Lord).
 The original Broadway run was produced by Lauren Mitchell & Robert Gailus, Hal Luftig & Richard Samson, and Dodger Endemol Theatricals, in association with Bill Haber.
 Designers included Loy Arcenas (sets), Jane Greenwood (costumes) and Howell Binkley (lighting).